The Menu-Size Complexity of Revenue Approximation: Upper Bound on Revenue-Approximation Complexity

-We note that, as mentioned in \cref{introduction}, it is possible to strengthen the upper bound on~$C(n,\varepsilon)$ from $(\nicefrac{n}{\varepsilon})^{O(n)}$ to $(\nicefrac{\log n}{\varepsilon})^{O(n)}$, but at a cost of a messier presentation.
-As this stronger bound is still exponential in $n$, we have decided not to present the more involved proof for this bound.
-Nonetheless, we comment that the only change required to prove this stronger bound is to \cref{cheap-disc}, where by following along the same lines as the proof above (i.e., discretizing each cheap menu entry $n$ times, each time rounding-down all but one allocation probability, etc.), but utilizing discretization techniques of \cite{hart-nisan-b} and \cite{DLN14} to round to a more carefully chosen grid, one may show an improved upper bound for the number of menu entries into which it is possible to discretize the cheap part of the menu in \cref{cheap-disc}.
+The proof of \cref{cne-upper-bound} (in its full strength) strengthens the upper bound on~$C(n,\varepsilon)$ from $(\nicefrac{n}{\varepsilon})^{O(n)}$ to $\bigl(\frac{\log n}{\varepsilon}\bigr)^{O(n)}$, but at a cost of a more conceptually elaborate presentation.
+As this stronger bound carries the same qualitative message and is still exponential in $n$, we have decided, as noted above, to first present the proof of the weaker upper bound of $(\nicefrac{n}{\varepsilon})^{O(n)}$.
+We note that the only change required to prove this stronger bound is to \cref{cheap-disc}, where by following along the same lines as the proof above, but utilizing discretization techniques of \cite{hart-nisan-b} \cite[see also][]{DLN14} to discretize to a more carefully chosen logarithmic-sized grid --- which is achievable by not only rounding but also ``compensating'' between coordinates --- one may show an improved upper bound of $\bigl(\frac{\log n}{\varepsilon}\bigr)^{O(n)}$ on the number of menu entries into which the cheap part of the menu can be discretized in \cref{cheap-disc}.
 (Note that other than for the cheap part of the menu, the remaining \lcnamecrefs{expensive-trim} show that we only need at most~$2n$ more entries for the expensive part of the menu, and therefore no modification is required to these \lcnamecrefs{expensive-trim}, which either way contain most of the conceptual and technical ``beef'' of the proof, in order to show the stronger upper bound.)
+The statement of this stronger version of \cref{cheap-disc} is given as \cref{cheap-disc-log} in \cref{logn}, along with its full proof.